+Many partner visa applications are refused.
 Many partner visa application clients are unaware of the comprehensive detailed evidence that is required to support a partner visa application.
-Unfortunately, the Department of Home Affairs website does not include the policy which the Department assess applications against (we have access to the Department’s policy).
+Unfortunately, the Department of Home Affairs website does not include the policy which the Department assesses applications against (we have access to the Department’s policy).

 Not supplying all of the required documents can lead to a very lengthy visa process, stress and possibly a visa refusal.